+-Can I get birth control through health services?

 +-Are AA meetings available on campus?

-Alcoholics Anonymous meetings may be held on campus.
-Please call Health Services if you are interested in becoming a facilitator.???
+Alcoholics Anonymous meetings are not currently held on campus.
+Please call Student Health & Psychological Services if you are interested in becoming a facilitator.

 +-What are symptoms of a urinary tract infection (UTI) and yeast infection?